UPDATE: Convention tickets are SOLD OUT. You may want to consider the livestream option.

 Read on to find out who will be speaking at the 2019 Convention.
-We will update as new speakers confirm.
-Want to register to attend?
-Check out the event page for all the handy info and links.

 Alison Butler is Director of Legal Services at Disability Law Colorado, and oversees all of the legal work regarding people with disabilities , including individual representation in workplace, housing and public accommodation discrimination issues, and assistance to students and parents with disability-related legal issues in schools, among others.
 Alison is active in providing training state-wide to other lawyers, organizations and members of the community on a multitude of disability topics, including: special education law, housing discrimination, the Americans with Disabilities Act, service and companion animal issues, the use of restraint in public schools and general disability awareness.
 She also advocates for the rights of people with disabilities through legislative and committee work.
 Alison joined Disability Law Colorado in 2007.

 Beth Campbell is a CBD Educator and Success Coach who lives in Bailey, Colorado.
 She is currently finishing her Master’s degree in Mental Health & Wellness, emphasizing Prevention Science.
 Through her own CBD journey and those of her clients, Beth has a passion and commitment to educating people about the topic of CBD.
 She will be discussing the Endocannabinoid system, the potential benefits of CBD, and sharing the most important factors in selecting and taking CBD.